All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?

-Tell your health care provider about use of antibiotics or, if you are a woman, douches or vaginal creams within 24 hours before testing vaginal samples, as they may affect test results.
+Tell the healthcare practitioner about any use of antibiotics or, if you are a woman, douches or vaginal creams.
+You may be asked to avoid using these within 24 hours before testing vaginal samples since they may affect test results.
+Menstruation will not affect results.
 You may be instructed to wait one to two hours after you last urinated before collecting a urine sample.
 Follow any instructions you are given.